ILLGrenoble/visa-docs/docs/source/admin/admin-flavours.md

 # Flavour management

-Management of flavours is done using the Flavours admin page
+Management of Flavours is done using the Flavours admin page.

 ![](../_static/images/visa-admin-flavours.png)

-The flavours interface shows a list of flavours that are available in VISA.
+The Flavours interface shows a list of Flavours that are available in VISA.
 The details of the Flavour includes:

 - **ID** (automatically generated)
 - **Name**

   The name of the image as shown in the instance creation page of VISA

-- **Cloud flavour**
+- **Cloud Flavour**

-  The name of the Cloud flavour (associates the database flavour to a Flavour in OpenStack)
+  The name of the Cloud Flavour (associates the database Flavour to a Flavour in OpenStack)

 - **Memory**